NicolasMuras/Evolshroom/README.md

 Compiled in Visual Studio 2017

 Next steps:
-  - The mushroom cap must follow the trunk.
   - Add curvature translation to x axis.
-  - Correct the curvature translation.
-  - Mushrooms of random generated heights.
+  - Mushrooms of random generated heights (temperature + humidity based).
   - In game menu to make a shroom with the parameters: base radius and X, Y position.
   - Show FPS info in game.
   - Make a random generated "total inclination" for each shroom.